-Speaking to InvestorDaily, Australian Retirement Trust head of investment strategy Andrew Fisher said the 2024-25 financial year was another year of strong performance for the fund.
+Speaking to InvestorDaily, ART general manager of total portfolio management and resilience, Andrew Fisher, said FY24–25 was another year of strong performance for the fund.

-The fund's default investment option for accumulation accounts, the Lifecycle Investment Strategy, achieved a return of 11.2 per cent for the balanced pool option and 11.9 per cent for the high growth pool over the 2024-2025 financial year.
+The fund’s default investment option for accumulation accounts, the Lifecycle Investment Strategy, achieved a return of 11.2 per cent for the balanced pool option and 11.9 per cent for the high growth pool over FY24–25.

-"We had calibrated ourselves five years ago to a zero interest rate world and thought these kinds of returns were unachievable but we're now in a much more normalised interest rate world," said Fisher.
+“We had calibrated ourselves five years ago to a zero interest rate world and thought these kinds of returns were unachievable, but we’re now in a much more normalised interest rate world,” Fisher said.

 Over the past five years, Fisher said the key factors driving the performance of the fund have changed year to year.